Right Arrow

 Measuring success: Key performance indicators for AI-enabled construction

-Tracking the right metrics ensures your AI investment delivers measurable returns.
-Companies implementing integrated AI solutions can notice:
+Tracking the right metrics helps confirm your AI investment delivers measurable returns.
+Focus on these key areas to measure performance improvements:

 Safety performance improvements

-• Improved TRIR rates through consistent hazard detection
+• Lower TRIR rates through consistent hazard detection

 • Lower EMR scores that can lead to reduced insurance premiums